-2. Each lab contains several different experimental problems.
-Before you come to a lab, be sure you have completed the assigned Prediction and Warm-Ups.
-The Warm-Ups will help you build a prediction for the given problem.
-It is usually helpful to answer the Warm-Ups before making the prediction.
-These individual predictions will be handed in and checked (graded) by your lab instructor previous to the beginning of each lab session (your lab instructor will provide you with the exact details).
+- 1. Before beginning a new lab, you should carefully read the Introduction, Objectives and Preparation sections.
+Read the sections of the text specified in the Preparation section. - 2.
+Each lab contains several different experimental problems.
+Before you come to a lab, be sure you have completed the assigned Prediction and Warm-up Questions.
+The Warm-up Questions will help you build a prediction for the given problem.
+It is usually helpful to answer the Warm-up Questions before making the prediction.
+These individual predictions and warm-up questions will be checked (graded) by your lab instructor before each lab session.

-This preparation is crucial if you are going to get anything out of this laboratory work.
+This preparation is crucial if you are going to get anything out of your laboratory work.
 There are at least two other reasons for preparing: